unazed/unazed.github.io/_posts/2019-2-2-11-reverse-engineering-10.md

 }
 ```

-Which is much simpler, it uses the GNU extension where you cmay unpack multiple literals into a structure, otherwise zeroing the excess out, the we take some file-descriptor `v`, mask out the 2 LSBs, and put it in a `struct fd`:
+Which is much simpler, it uses the GNU extension where you may unpack multiple literals into a structure, otherwise zeroing the excess out, the we take some file-descriptor `v`, mask out the 2 LSBs, and put it in a `struct fd`:

 ```c
 struct fd {